Colloquium: Spin-orbit effects in superconducting hybrid structures: Open questions and future directions

 \acknowledgments The authors thank J. A. Ouassou, E. H. Fyhn, S. Jacobsen, L. G. Johnsen, L. A. B. Olde Olthof, F. Aliev, J. Shabani, T. Zhou, W. Han, J. E. Han, A. Matos-Abiague, C. Shen, J. Fabian, R. de Sousa, M. Alidoust, D. Caso, C. Gonzalez-Ruano, V. Risingg{\aa}rd, I. Bobokova, A. Bobkov, and F. Giazotto for useful discussions.
 J.L. was supported by the Research Council of Norway through Grant No. 323766, and through its Centres of Excellence funding scheme Grant No. 262633 “QuSpin.”
-J. L. also acknowledges support from the Sigma2 project no. NN9577K.
+J. L. also acknowledges Support from Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway, project NN9577K.
 J.W.A.R. acknowledge funding from the EPSRC Programme Grant “Superspin” (no. EP/N017242/1) and EPSRC International Network Grant “Oxide Superspin” (no. EP/P026311/1).
-I.\v{Z}. was supported by U.S. DOE, Office of Science BES, Award No. DE-SC0004890, U.S. ONR through Grants No. N000141712793 and MURI No. N000142212764 and U.S. NSF ECCS Grant No. 2130845.
+Over the years I.\v{Z}. was supported by U.S. DOE, Office of Science BES, Award No. DE-SC0004890, U.S. ONR through Grants No. N000141712793 and MURI No. N000142212764 and U.S. NSF ECCS Grants No. 2130845, No. 1810266, and U.S. AFOSR Grant No. FA9550-22-1-0349.
 N.B. was supported by supported by EPSRC through the New Investigator Grant EP/S016430/1.
 Nordita is funded in part by NordForsk.